ismail-chahboune/netflix-azure-databricks-pipeline/README.md

 Note: the `.dbc` in `original/` is the untouched tutorial archive and still references the tutorial author's storage account name.
 The `.py` notebooks in `notebooks/` are already updated to `netflixprojectdlism`.

-## Challenges & solutions

-**"Cannot create a second metastore in the same region."**
-Unity Catalog allows one metastore per region per account.
-Creating the workspace in East US had already created `metastore_azure_eastus` automatically.
-Solution: reuse the existing metastore instead of creating a new one.

-**`storage_root does not specify a URI scheme`.**
-The ADLS Gen2 path for the metastore storage must be a full URI.
-Wrong: `metastore@netflixprojectdlism.dfs.core.windows.net/`.
-Right: `abfss://metastore@netflixprojectdlism.dfs.core.windows.net/`.

-**`Parent external location for your path does not exist`.**
-Unity Catalog can only use a storage path that is registered as an external location.
-Solution: create a storage credential from the access connector `access_netflix`, register an external location for the container, then set the storage path.

 ## Tech stack